xinyu-site/xinyu-site.github.io/_pages/about.md

   - /about.html
 ---

+My name is pronounced as shin-yoo.
 I am a Ph.D. student at the State Key Laboratory of Software Development Environment (SKLSDE) and School of Computer Science and Engineering (SCSE) , Beihang University, Beijing, China, supervised by Prof. <a href="https://iai.buaa.edu.cn/info/1013/1093.htm">Wenjun Wu</a> and <a href="https://rongyeshi.github.io/">Rongye Shi</a>.

 Research
 ======